MaartenGr/BERTopic/docs/getting_started/clustering/clustering.md

 topic_model = BERTopic(hdbscan_model=hdbscan_model)
 ```

-Here, we can define any parameters in HDBSCAN to optimize for the best performance based on whatever validation metrics that you are using.
+Here, we can define any parameters in HDBSCAN to optimize for the best performance based on whatever validation metrics you are using.

 ## **k-Means**
 Although HDBSCAN works quite well in BERTopic and is typically advised, you might want to be using k-Means instead.
 It allows you to select how many clusters you would like and forces every single point to be in a cluster.
 Therefore, no
 outliers will be created.
-This has also has disadvantages.
+This also has disadvantages.
 When you force every single point in a cluster, it will mean
 that the cluster is highly likely to contain noise which can hurt the topic representations.
 As a small tip, using
 the `vectorizer_model=CountVectorizer(stop_words="english")` helps quite a bit to then improve the topic representation.